Your searched for

 Tbilisi is a city that many people find intriguing - have you been lucky enough to see it for yourself?
 If you have, what did you think?
 And if not, how much do you know about it?

-This will be my first time in Tbilisi, it’s somewhere I’ve always been incredibly keen to visit so I feel very lucky to be coming to play!
+A: This will be my first time in Tbilisi, it’s somewhere I’ve always been incredibly keen to visit so I feel very lucky to be coming to play!
 I’ve heard the most positive lovely things about the people, music scene, plus the food and wine which I’m looking forward to experiencing.
 I can’t wait to come!

 And finally, what have you got coming up in the near future?

-I’m going to be continuing to be writing lots of new music and wrapping up various upcoming releases.
+A: I’m going to be continuing to be writing lots of new music and wrapping up various upcoming releases.
 I’m also in the process of writing a couple of remixes which will be out soon and also some tracks coming out on compilations such as the Fabric compilation coming out next month.
 In May, I’m making my debut in Tbilisi, also De School in Amsterdam and Ohm in Berlin to name a few.
 Then looking ahead to a busy summer!

 object blue, a live performer, producer, and DJ, burst onto the scene in 2018 with her debut EP on Tobago Tracks.
 Since then, she has become renowned as a dynamic sound creator in the world of electronic music production.
 Tokyo-born and raised in a suburb of Beijing, it was not until she relocated to London for university in the early 2010s that blue stumbled upon the mesmerizing rhythm of the underground.
 By immersing herself in the capital's club scene, she uncovered the undeniable allure and gratification derived from the pulsating cadences.